GopalJi-Mishra/Smart-City-Complaint-Management-System/README.md

 ## Prerequisites

-Install:
+- Visual Studio — with ASP.NET and web development workload.
+Microsoft lists this workload as the prerequisite for ASP.NET Core Web API development.

-- .NET SDK
+- .NET SDK — project is using .NET 10.
-- SQL Server Express or SQL Server
+- SQL Server Express — for storing users and complaints.
-- Git
-- Visual Studio Code or another C#/.NET IDE
+- SQL Server Management Studio (SSMS) — to view and manage the database.